-This biotope is found on shores that are judged to be moderately exposed or exposed (JNCC, 2015).
-The presence of this biotope across these two categories is considered to indicate (by proxy) that increases or decreases in wave exposure at the pressure benchmark are unlikely to lead to alterations to the biotope.
-Resistance is therefore assessed as 'High' and resilience as

-'High' (by default) so that the biotope is considered to be 'Not sensitive'.
+This biotope is found on shores that are judged to be moderately exposed, exposed or very exposed to wave action (JNCC, 2015).
+The presence of this biotope across these three categories is considered to indicate (by proxy) that increases or decreases in wave exposure at the pressure benchmark are unlikely to lead to alterations to the biotope.
+Resistance is therefore assessed as 'High' and resilience as 'High' (by default) so that the biotope is considered to be 'Not sensitive'.
+A reduction in wave exposure (exceeding the pressure benchmark), could reduce sediment mobility and this may allow the establishment of a biotope such as LS.LSa.MoSa.AmSco.Pon or LS.LSa.MoSa.AmSco.Eur where finer sands were deposited.

-A Chemical Pressures
+△ Chemical Pressures